 Line your basket

-For the stubborn, hard-to-remove baked-on grease stains, apply a generous amount of dish soap to the dry basket and fully cover all sides.
+For the stubborn, hard-to-remove baked-on grease stains in your air fryer basket, apply a generous amount of dish soap to the dry basket and fully cover all sides.
 Then, gently dust baking soda onto the dish soap and scrub the trouble areas using an old toothbrush.
 Next, take about a cup of vinegar and pour it into the basket.
 Lastly, pour hot or boiling water into the basket, stir the concoction, and allow it to sit overnight.

 If the buildup is still there in the morning, take your old toothbrush and scrub the areas with the soap, vinegar, and baking soda mixture still in the basket.